-- 242. The Licence (Special Condition 5.5) establishes an incentive mechanism which encourages National Gas Transmission to make Incremental Obligated Entry Capacity available to Shipper Users in advance of the default lead time in certain circumstances, known as 'accelerated release'.
-For Licence purposes this capacity is classified as Non-obligated Entry Capacity but is still Firm NTS Entry Capacity for Shipper User purposes. - 243.
-As stated in paragraph 8, it is important that Shipper Users (or Reservation Parties) discuss potential new projects and increased requirements at existing IP ASEPs with National Gas Transmission at an early stage and, where possible, enter into an IP PARCA. - 244.
-National Gas Transmission may release Non-obligated Entry Capacity at an Interconnection Point under the accelerated release incentive as shown in diagram 4.
+- 242. The Licence (Special Condition 5.5 establishes an incentive mechanism which encourages National Grid to make Incremental Obligated Entry Capacity available to Shipper Users in advance of the default lead time in certain circumstances, known as 'accelerated release'.
+For Licence purposes this capacity is classified as Non-obligated Entry Capacity but is still Firm NTS Entry Capacity for Shipper User purposes. - As stated in paragraph 8, it is important that Shipper Users (or Reservation Parties) discuss potential new projects and increased requirements at existing IP ASEPs with National Grid at an early stage and, where possible, enter into an IP PARCA.

+- National Grid may release Non-obligated Entry Capacity at an Interconnection Point under the accelerated release incentive as shown in diagram 4 below.
 Such release will be subject to satisfaction of the following two criteria: - IP PARCA capacity/price profiles satisfying the Economic Test referred to in paragraph 229.
-For the avoidance of doubt Accelerated Release does not count towards the economic test. - Satisfactory assessment by National Gas Transmission of the associated risks and rewards. - 245.
-Having undertaken a risk /reward assessment National Gas Transmission may release Incremental NTS Entry Capacity as Non-obligated Entry Capacity under the accelerated release incentive, by placing it in an Annual Yearly auction provided that National Gas Transmission has indicated that it may (consistent with UNC EID Section B 4.3.3).
-This may allow the IP PARCA applicant (or indeed any Shipper User) to obtain capacity earlier than the IP PARCA lead time. - 246.
-If National Gas Transmission offers Non-obligated Entry Capacity into an Annual Yearly auction, then it is under no obligation to release it in any subsequent auctions
+For the avoidance of doubt Accelerated Release does not count towards the economic test. - Satisfactory assessment by National Grid of the associated risks and rewards. - 245.
+Having undertaken a risk /reward assessment National Grid may release Incremental NTS Entry Capacity as Non-obligated Entry Capacity under the accelerated release incentive, by placing it in an Annual Yearly auction provided that National Grid has indicated that it may, (consistent with UNC EID Section B 4.3.3), This may allow the IP PARCA applicant (or indeed any Shipper User) to obtain capacity earlier than the IP PARCA lead time. - 246.
+If NG offers Non-obligated Entry Capacity into an Annual Yearly auction then it is under no obligation to release it in any subsequent auctions